merely-useful/py-rse/objectives/getting-started.md

 - Answer a question about a function by looking it up in Spyder.
 - Distinguish between a helpful and less helpful Stack Overflow answer.
 - Identify which Spyder pane will show you a window of a loaded  table.
-- Troubleshoot an error that arises because of a working directory / path issue
-- Given a directory structure and two file locations, describe how to access the target location via an absolute or relative path.